BUY TWO OR MORE GUIDES - UP TO 20% OFF

 General areas for Grand Canyon Lodging

-All 6 of the lodges are within these 13 miles.
-There are free shuttles running throughout the village and the surrounding areas throughout the day every 15-30 minutes to make it easy for those visiting to park to get to and from the sights from their hotel.
+All 6 of the national park lodges are within these 13 miles.
+Free shuttles run through the village and the surrounding areas throughout the day every 15-30 minutes to make it easy for those visiting the park to get to and from the sights from their hotel.

-Staying in the National Park means you won’t have to wait in any long lines just to get into the park.
+Staying at the South Rim means you won’t have to wait in any long lines just to get into the park.
 You can also get rooms so close to the canyon that you can see it from your window!

 Grand Canyon Village area; Tusayan is south a few miles.
 Map from the NPS